THE SORREL and Hibiscus Huggie Earrings

 The drink is usually consumed during the holiday season and mixed with other ingredients like red wine, rum, ginger, orange peel, cloves and cinnamon.

-Designed in Collaboration with actress, filmmaker and producer Andrea Lewis.
+Made in Collaboration with actress, filmmaker and producer Andrea Lewis.

 Available in: Sterling Silver, 18K Gold Vermeil (18K Gold over Sterling Silver), 10K, 14K, 18K and 24K Solid Gold.